 The exceptions to yellow line restrictions come when you're loading and unloading heavy or bulky goods (that cannot reasonably be carried from a legal parking spot), or dropping off or picking up passengers.

-Unless explicitly stated, or if there are no markings on the kerb, you can usually load and unload for up to 20 minutes, and pick up and drop off passengers as long as you're not blocking any roads, junctions or traffic.
+Unless explicitly stated, or if there are no markings on the kerb or pavement, you can usually load and unload for as long as necessary, as long as its continuous, and pick up and drop off passengers as long as you're not blocking any roads, junctions or traffic.

 What if a warden's around?

 However, if a traffic warden spots your car, and you are not clearly loading or unloading for five minutes, you could get a ticket - so it's worth constantly checking.
 If you get a ticket when loading, then see the Parking Ticket Appeals guide.

 Watch for the blips